gabetucker2/gostack/README.md

  > `slice` *Slice{}*
  >> `slice.startIdx`
- >>> Returns the first index in the desired slice
+ >>> The first index in the desired slice
  >>
  >> `slice.endIdx`
- >>> Returns the last index of the desired slice
+ >>> The last index of the desired slice

  <h4>Recommended Uses</h4>

- * `something = slice.startIdx`
+ * `something = slice.startIdx` *int*
- * `something = slice.endIdx`
+ * `something = slice.endIdx` *int*

 <h3>POSITION</h3>

- This is an enum intended to make it easy to inform functions of the intended target cards.
+ This is an enum intended to make it easy to flexibly inform functions what the intended target is.

- Take care to note that some functions do not support certain enum types (supported enum types are documented in function API).
-For instance, it wouldn't make sense for you to call `stack.Index()` on a set of cards interspersed throughout a stack, but it would make sense for you to call `stack.Extract()` on set of cards interspersed throughout a stack.
+ All functions that implement POSITION_* support all position types.
+Their specific functions relative to each position are notated in the function API.

  > ***POSITION*** *[enum]*
  >> *POSITION_\* Sample*